The Aeropress is the ultimate in go-anywhere, no-fuss filter coffee making—but that doesn’t mean there aren’t endless variations in how to use it.

-Rinsing gets rid of the paper taste, and also pre-warms your cup (don’t forget to throw out the rinse water from your cup before brewing)
+Rinsing gets rid of the paper taste, and also pre-warms your cup (don’t forget to thoughtfully discard this water from your cup before brewing).

-Pour 220ml of hot water into the Aeropress.
+Pour 200g of just-boiled water into the AeroPress.

 Once you put the top on, you’ll form a seal and stop any more water from draining through into your cup.

 Wait 2 minutes, remove the plunger once more and then stir a further 3 times.